pronovic/apologies-server/notes/API.md

 ### Player Reregistered

 This event is triggered when a player successfully re-registers their handle using a saved-off player id.
+(The message is the same as for the _Player Registered_ event.)

 Example message: